 Downtown West Palm Beach was once home to some 20 hotels, many along its waterfront.
-It is with homage to that period, and with similar hope and optimism for what lies ahead for our City that Navarro Lowrey, along with development partners Concord Hospitality and Woodfield Investments, is developing Flagler Banyan Square.
-When complete, Flagler Banyan Square will return a 208-room "grand hotel" to the waterfront after a 50-year absence; deliver a fully amenitized 251-unit luxury apartment building to the site; and provide over 34,000 square feet of commercial space comprised of a waterfront destination restaurant, Class "A" boutique office space, and ground floor retail space facing Banyan and Olive.
+Flagler Banyan Square returns a 208-room "grand hotel" to the waterfront after a 50-year absence; delivers a fully amenitized 251 unit luxury apartment building to the site; and provides over 30,000 square feet of commercial space comprised of a waterfront destination restaurant and ground floor retail/office space facing Banyan and Olive.

 The Ben is the centerpiece of Flagler Banyan Square.
-Designed from the ground up for discerning travelers and locals, this hotel will capture and immerse its guests in a bygone age, while offering thoughtful modern amenities.
-This luxurious 208-room Marriott Autograph collection property will boast spectacular waterfront views, a rooftop pool and amenity deck with bar, and whimsical rooftop ballroom.
+Designed from the ground up for discerning travelers and locals, The Ben captures and immerses its guests in a bygone age, while offering thoughtful modern amenities.
+This luxurious 208-room Marriott Autograph Collection property boasts spectacular waterfront views, a rooftop pool and amenity deck with bar, and whimsical rooftop ballroom.
 The Ben is a contemporary design rooted in the unique history of West Palm Beach.
-In the near and distant future, The Ben will surely become the grand setting for many spirited stories.
+The Ben will surely become the grand setting for many spirited stories.

-The Oversea is a reference to Flagler's Overseas Railroad and its significance to the development of South Florida, including West Palm Beach and Palm Beach.
+Oversea is a reference to Flagler's Overseas Railroad and its significance to the development of South Florida, including West Palm Beach and Palm Beach.
 The land at Flagler Banyan Square was once the site of a Flagler rail spur to the island of Palm Beach, connecting West Palm Beach and Palm Beach across the water.
-The Oversea apartments, conveniently located in the heart of downtown West Palm Beach, are similarly connected to the island of Palm Beach and its main street (Royal Poinciana Way) via the newly constructed Flagler Memorial Bridge and are a short walk to the Brightline train station.
-The Oversea offers the best of West Palm Beach and Palm Beach living to its residents.
+Oversea, conveniently located in the heart of Downtown West Palm Beach, is similarly connected to the island of Palm Beach and its main street (Royal Poinciana Way) via the Flagler Memorial Bridge and is a short walk to the Brightline train station.
+Oversea offers the best of West Palm Beach and Palm Beach living to its residents.